Gh053d413x/Admin_Terminal/README.md

 ## File and Folder Information

-The program folder is going to wherever you put it, for example: `D:\Admin_Terminal\adminTerminal.py`
+The program file is going wherever you put it, for example: `D:\Admin_Terminal\adminTerminal.py`

 The dependencies goes into the `Admin_Terminal` folder, for example: `D:\Admin_Terminal\<files>`